-At the time of a student's separation from Job Corps, centers shall:

-- a.
-Combine all records listed below pertaining to that student into a single record and store it in a central location on center.
-Records of separated students shall contain documents as specified below: - 1.
-All records indicated in R2 above - 2.
-Final Student Profile (ETA 6-40) - 3.
+At the time of a student's separation from Job Corps, centers shall combine all necessary records pertaining to that student into a single record and store it in a central location on center.
+Records of separated students shall contain documents as specified below:

+- 1. All records indicated in R2 above - 2.
+Final Student Profile (ETA 640) - 3.
 Health Record - 4.
 Accommodation Record - 5.
-Copy of official General Educational Development (GED) certificate or if not available, passing scores, or high school diploma (HSD) earned while in Job Corps including final high school transcripts (if the students earned their diplomas from a center accredited as a degree-conferring high school), and supporting documentation on special education services, as applicable for students with documented disabilities - 6.
-Notice of separation from CIS - 7.
-Original Training Achievement Record (TAR) - 8.
-Tests of Adult Basic Education (TABE) Answer Sheets (when the TABE is not administered online) or the Student Testing System (STS) Tickets - 9.
-Documentation supporting disciplinary separation - b.
-Provide a copy of the student's Job Corps consent for release of information as part of ETA Form 652 to the Career Transition Contractor within five working days of separation.
-Information from confidential files shall not be released to Career Transition Contractors. - c.
+Copy of official General Educational Development (GED) certificate or, if not applicable, passing scores, or high school diploma or high school equivalency credential earned while in Job Corps including final high school transcript(s) (if the student earned their diplomas from a center accredited as a degree-conferring high school).
+Supporting documentation will also include special education services, as applicable for students with documented disabilities. - 6.
+Notice of separation from CIS.
+(No change) - 7.
+TAR - a.
+For students who complete their program while using a paper TAR, the completed original TAR is required for the students' permanent file. - b.
+For students assigned to an e-TAR, e-TARs will be stored electronically and will be available through the Center Information System (CIS/CIS3G). - c.
+The full e-TAR will be permanently stored in the data warehouse.
+In addition, as a contingency measure, centers will keep a hard copy of the e-TAR summary page in the student permanent record file and credential attainment results (refer to Chapter 3, Section 3.2, R.6.b. and c.). - 8.
+Tests of Adult Basic Education (TABE) Answer Sheets (when the TABE is not administered online) or the Student Testing System (STS) Tickets.
+(No change) - 9.
+Documentation supporting disciplinary separation.
+(No change) - b.
+Provide a copy of the student's Job Corps consent for release of information as part of ETA Form 652 to the Career Transition Contractor within 5 working days of separation.
+Information from confidential files shall not be released to Career Transition Contractors.

+c.
 Maintain the permanent student record on center for at least three years, at which time it will be retired to the Federal Records Center, as directed by the Regional Office.